 During the class meeting:

-Begin the class meeting by placing in students in groups of 2-3 and give them an identical, blank diagram to the one that they used for the preparation exercise.
+Begin the class meeting by placing students in groups of 2 or 3 and give them a blank diagram identical to the one that they used for the preparation exercise.
 Instruct students to look for commonalities and differences between the diagrams that they prepared and compile a group diagram.
 Depending on time constraints, classroom configuration, and enrollment, instructors may choose to have each group of students sketch their diagram on the board to give everyone an opportunity to see all of the diagrams.
 This, along with the supporting slides for Unit 1.1, provides the basis for a whole-group discussion about major hydrosphere reservoirs and transport pathways.
-For the purposes of this exercise, student diagrams should include at lest most of the following reservoirs and transport pathways (additional components are fine):
+For the purposes of this exercise, student diagrams should include at least most of the following reservoirs and transport pathways (additional components are fine):

 • Reservoirs: surface water (ocean/lakes/rivers/streams/inland seas); atmosphere; cryosphere (snow/glaciers); snow; vegetation/soil moisture; groundwater